Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 which come together to make NumPy a fast and easy to use library for array computations.
 But one in particular is multidimensional indexing.

 Let's consider pure Python for a second.
-Suppose we have a list of values.
-Say, these values correspond to your bowling scores.
+Suppose we have a list of values, for example, a list of your bowling scores.

 ```py
 >>> scores = [70, 65, 71, 80, 73]
 ```

-From [what we learned before](slices-docs), we can now index this list with integers or slices to get some subsets of it.
+From what we learned before, we can now index this list with [integers](integer-indices.md) or [slices](slices.md) to get some subsets of it.

 ```py
 >>> scores[0] # The first score